Humanitarian Private Sector Partnership Platform for East Africa

-The Humanitarian Private Sector Partnership Platform for East Africa promotes inclusion of the private sector as an integral participant in government-led preparedness planning and coordination of offers for disaster management/ humanitarian action with appropriate recipient or partner organisations.
+The Humanitarian Private Sector Partnership Platform for East Africa (HPPP-EA) promotes the inclusion of the private sector as an integral participant in government-led preparedness planning and coordination for disaster management/ humanitarian action with appropriate recipient or partner organisations.

 Activities of the platform include:

-- Create joint investment cases that result in profitability for business and communities as means to promote basic humanitarian standards and principles & explore the role of business regarding advocacy opportunities within the larger business community, with Governments.
+- Create joint investment cases that result in profitability for businesses and communities as a means to promote basic humanitarian standards and principles & explore the role of business regarding advocacy opportunities within the larger business community, with governments;

 - Support training on business and humanitarian principles.